 However, this does point to a weakness in Verbling’s learning-friendly system: the platform has great features, but it can’t make the teachers use them.

 I like italki’s community features (available only on their app), so I was excited to see that Verbling has them too.
-They’re disorganized but pretty good, although I believe italki’s are marginally better.
+They’re disorganized but pretty good, although I believe italki’s are better.
 Let’s go through the main ones.

 This is a forum that contains a bit of everything.
 You can go to language-specific forums, which contain a mixture of quick lessons from teachers, exercises from teachers, students asking questions, students posting text for feedback and corrections, and chats in the language about the culture in question.